Kuldeep800singh/nn_core_in_c/README.md

-# NN Login Game with C (Basic)
+# NN with C / C++ (Basic)
 ## Intro
 This is basic NN (neural network) that create while watching tscoding twitch stream.
-It is just or learnin.
 It used basic concepts of Machine learning to train a NN to determine what can be the output of the given input gates.
 It supports AND/OR/XOR/NAND

 ## Getting Started